 It is important that you act fast when collecting proof of your pain and suffering.

-Firstly, it is easy for important evidence to be lost over time.
-Security footage, artifacts from the scene of the crime, and other similar pieces of evidence are not guaranteed to be recoverable forever.
+It is easy for important evidence to be lost over time.
+Security footage, artifacts from the scene, and other similar pieces of evidence are not guaranteed to be recoverable forever.
 Similarly, eyewitnesses may become uncontactable over time.

 You are also likely to not be the only party involved in collecting evidence.
 Any insurance company involved will likely have their own lawyers and insurance adjuster teams on the case in order to lower the amount they need to pay out for your insurance claim.